 What Is It Like?
 3.9 km. loop, 30 m.
 (98 ft. ) Elevation Gain

-Hogarth Lakes snowshoeing in Kananaskis Country is a fun, easy, family friendly outdoor adventure.
-As a matter of fact this popular, well-traveled trail gets so hard packed, that you really don’t need snowshoes.
+Hogarth Lakes snowshoeing in Kananaskis Country is a fun, easy, family-friendly outdoor adventure.
+As a matter of fact, this popular, well-travelled trail gets so hard-packed, that you really don’t need snowshoes.
 Take them with you though so that you can play in all the deep snow off-trail … and who doesn’t want to do that?

 This flat trail follows a series of three frozen lakes with some spectacular 360-degree mountain views along the way.
 This snowshoe adventure is one of the easiest beautiful outings in Kananaskis Country.

 This trail is ideal for “never-evers” – those that have never put on a pair of snowshoes and “little feet” young children.

 The series of pictures in this post were taken some years ago.
 Three years ago to be precise.
 Where does time go?.
 My oldest son, husband and I went for a New Years Day snowshoe: it was a great way to start 2016.
 In addition, doing outdoor activities is one way that makes it “okay” for my teenage son to be “hanging out with mom” (even if he won’t fully admit it).
-I have always found that being in nature and on the trails with my boys, provides them a relaxed opportunity to walk and talk about anything that might be on their mind.
+I have always found that being in nature and on the trails with my boys, provides them with a relaxed opportunity to walk and talk about anything that might be on their mind.

 We stopped for lunch in the warmth of the sun.

 Our food isn’t healthy or natural for any wild animal.
 Also, feeding them habituates them: they associate us with food handouts.
-This can create aggressive and dangerous behaviors towards humans which can ultimately result in the animal’s death.
-In the case of a Whiskey Jack, feeding them is more likely to upset their stomach.
+This can create aggressive and dangerous behaviours towards humans which can ultimately result in the animal’s death.
+In the case of a Whiskey Jack, feeding them is more likely to upset their stomachs.
 I have yet to encounter a dangerous Whiskey Jack on the trail.